Skip to main content

 To create an API user in EVA, see API Users.

 After creating our API user for the Adyen integration, we need to create an API key for that API user.
-Store the API key somewhere safe, you won't be able to view or fetch the token after creating it.

 Next, we need to make this information known in Adyen, so Adyen knows what to include in its messages towards EVA.
 To do so, head over to Developers > Webhooks and create a new 'Standard notification' webhook with the following settings: